- College and Career

 Mrs. Khan, Library Technician

 Textbooks will be issued to all students for the classes in which they are currently enrolled and require textbooks.

 “Instructional materials may be printed or non-printed and may include textbooks, technology-based materials, other educational materials, and tests.” – California Department of Education

-Textbook checkout will be available in August before school starts and during the school year.
-Textbooks are available in D115 or the library during school hours.
+Textbook checkout for Fall 2020 will be a drive-through pick-up with dates and times to be announced.
+Textbooks are available in D115 or the library during school hours by appointment only.

-Textbooks must be returned after the semester or at the end of the school year.
+Textbooks must be returned before transferring student out and no later than the end of the school year.
 Parents or Guardians will be responsible for lost or damaged materials.

 North Natomas/South Natomas Library

 Inderkum is in joint partnership with Sacramento Public Library/North Natomas Branch